Search Results for:

 • One of a kind

-• Approx. inches 1.5 wide x 5 inches long x 1.5 inches deep
+• Each dress approx. 3.25 inches wide x 6.5 inches long x 1.25 inches deep

 • All proceeds from raffle tickets will be donated to The Ali Forney Center, whose mission is to protect homeless Lesbian, Gay, Bisexual, Transgender, and Questioning youth from the harms of homelessness and empower them with the tools needed to be independent.